Surface-like boundaries of hyperbolic groups: Introduction

-A full classification of 1-dimensional boundaries of groups that do not split over two-ended subgroups was given in \cite{kapovich2000hyperbolic}, and some work has been done in understanding the full picture of 1-dimensional boundaries (e.g \cite{swikatkowski2019reflection}).
+\editA{Note that the boundary $\partial G$ must be of dimension $\le 2$ since it has enough separating circles.} A full classification of 1-dimensional boundaries of groups that do not split over two-ended subgroups was given in \cite{kapovich2000hyperbolic}, and some work has been done in understanding the full picture of 1-dimensional boundaries (e.g \cite{swikatkowski2019reflection}).
 The classification of 2-dimensional boundaries is much less complete, and the question above can be seen as a step in this direction.

 Generically, quasiconvex surface subgroup tend to intersect along free groups and not on cyclic groups.
 Our theorem should be thought of as the `totally geodesic' surfaces case, and not the general quasiconvex case.